rmNULL/dotfiles/README.md

 # dotfiles
-Personal configuration files.
+Personal configuration files managed by [Guix](https://guix.gnu.org/).
 Living in this "stateless" state of imperfection.

-These configs have been cobbled together from various sources.
-Wherever possible, I’ve tried to credit the sources.
-If I’ve missed anything, it’s unintentional, feel free to point it out.

-[Guix](https://guix.gnu.org/) manages my home for me, and it’s all declared in this one sweet file.
+It’s all declared in this [one sweet file](https://github.com/rmNULL/dotfiles/blob/main/home-configuration.scm).
 If you’re unfamiliar with Guix, do yourself a favor and [check it out](https://guix.gnu.org/).

 Oh, and [my Emacs setup](https://github.com/rmnull/emacs.d/) lives just in the neighborhood.
-Since you’re here, go give it a visit.
+Since you’re here, go [give it a visit](https://github.com/rmnull/emacs.d/).

 ## Try it out
 ```sh